 Greeters (sub group of Membership)

-Greets ALL people as they come into the church and ask visitors to complete a card and fill out a name tag.
+Greets and welcomes ALL people as they come into the church and ask visitors to complete a card and fill out a name tag.

 Ensure that the plaques are engraved and installed in the Memorial Garden to commemorate the departed.